hellosign/hellosign-openapi/sdks/java-v1/docs/SubSigningOptions.md

 This allows the requester to specify the types allowed for creating a signature.

-**Note**: If `signing_options` are not defined in the request, the allowed types will default to those specified in the account settings.
+**NOTE:** If `signing_options` are not defined in the request, the allowed types will default to those specified in the account settings.

 ## Properties